ArkadiDoktor/Machine-Learning-project/README.md

    - Scaled area density and added clustering labels

 2. **Target Transformation**
-   - Applied log transformation to the target (`MedHouseVal`) to reduce skew
+   - Applied log transformation to the target (`MedHouseVal`) to reduce skew (the uneven distribution of data)

 3. **Hyperparameter Tuning**
    - Tuned models using `GridSearchCV` and cross-validation